ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **Figure 8.
 Number of Answers**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/b3f0b390-92db-4605-aaec-d84d022d475c)
 *<h5>For 15x15 puzzles, there was a moderate-to-strong negative correlation (r= -.56) between GMST and '# Answers'.
-More answers typically meant shorter answers (see correlation matrices above), and shorter answers tended to be be more common/easier answers (see 'Average Answer Length' and 'Freshness Factor' analyses below).
+More answers typically meant shorter answers (see correlation matrices above), and shorter answers tended to be more common/easier answers (see 'Average Answer Length' and 'Freshness Factor' analyses below).
 The correlation strength, and even the directionality thereof, varied across puzzle days.
 However, the FDP for this feature shows that the toughest puzzle days (Fri and Sat) tended to have the fewest answers (and the Sat trend mirrored the overall 15x15 trend).*

 **<h4>Figure 9.
 Number of Open Squares**